valora-inc/typescript-app-starter/README.md

 ## GitHub Actions

 We use [GitHub Actions](https://docs.github.com/en/actions) for continuous integration and deployment (CI/CD).
 Anything that gets into the `main` branch will be deployed using `yarn deploy` after running tests/build/etc.

+Also, we use [semantic-pull-request](https://github.com/amannn/action-semantic-pull-request) to ensure PR titles match the [Conventional Commits spec](https://www.conventionalcommits.org/).
+It can be used in combination with [semantic-release](https://github.com/semantic-release/semantic-release) to automate releases and changelogs.

 ## Renovate